Employee theft is the silent profit killer that plays a major role in the financial life or death of your restaurant, cafe, hotel, or bar.

 - The best supervisors will insist on high standards of accountability across all shifts and locations.

-- They help foster the culture of honesty and responsibility for preventing loss.
+- They help foster a culture of honesty and responsibility for preventing loss.

-- Supervisors keep the employees honest by removing opportunity and increasing the risk of detection of any misdeeds.
+- Supervisors keep the employees honest by removing opportunities and increasing the risk of detection of any misdeeds.

-- The best supervisors, including owners and managers, have a true interest in the well-being of their employees that help them achieve the desired goals.
+- The best supervisors, including owners and managers, have a true interest in the well-being of their employees which help them achieve the desired goals.